-5.6 Update and Removal of Persistent Data
+6.6 Update and Removal of Persistent Data

-There are APIs which will perform the specific action (update/reset/remove) on the persistent data of the application based on the invocation of APIs UpdatePersistency(Update all persistency file and key-value storages after a new manifest was installed) and ResetPersistency(Remove all file and key-value storages/restore to initial contents).
-An application may also register a callback function(RegisterApplicationDataUpdateCallback)that is called after the update of any Key-Value Storage and File Storage.
-These callback function will be called from the context of UpdatePersistency(), OpenKeyValueStorage(), or OpenFileStorage().
+There are APIs which will perform the specific action (update/rollback/remove) on the persistent data of the application based on the invocation of API

+UpdatePersistency(Update all persistency file and key-value storages after a new manifest was installed).
+An application may also register a callback function (RegisterApplicationDataUpdateCallback) that is called after the update of any Key-Value Storage and File Storage.
+This callback function will be called from the context of UpdatePersistency(), OpenKeyValueStorage(), or OpenFileStorage().

-6 Platform Health Management
+7 Platform Health Management

-6.1 Shutdown functionality
+7.1 Shutdown functionality

-In the sense of a safe system, the integrator shall ensure that the applications configured to be supervised by Platform Health Management are terminated before triggering shut down of the Platform Health Management.
+In the sense of a safe system, the integrator shall ensure that the applications are configured to be supervised by Platform Health Management are terminated before triggering shut down of the Platform Health Management.
 Please refer to [3]